 In order to calculate the initial upfront externalities from induced changes in the PTC, we calculate the behavioral response of wind installations with respect to a change in the PTC level.
 For the learning-by-doing benefits induced by the PTC, we calculate the behavioral response of wind installations with respect to changes in the levelized cost of wind generation.
 Since wind PTCs do not last for the lifetime of the turbine, these two elasticities are distinct.
 For example, a one cent increase in the wind PTC level per kWh does not correspond to a one cent decrease in the net cost of generation per kWh.
-We transform the causal estimate provided by each of the papers in our sample into a semi-elasticity of wind installations with respect to a one cent change in the wind PTC as well as an elasticity of wind installations with respect to a 1% change in the levelized cost of wind generation.
+We transform the causal estimate provided by each of the papers in our sample into a semi-elasticity of wind installations with respect to a 1% change in the levelized cost of wind generation.